 Because we know that the only way out of the vicious circle of poverty is through a good, basic education, we are giving these children the opportunity to be all that they can be and on day free themselves from poverty through their own efforts.

 Our project includes the construction and maintenance of a kindergarten, an 8-year elementary school (6 classrooms to date) and the necessary sanitary, supply, kitchen buildings with dining hall.
 We are planning a vocational training school, a library, a clinic and and volunteer’s house.

 Since we finance our projects solely through donations, we can only continue building if there is enough funding to start a new phase of construction.

 In 2014 we began the construction of the school center with the purchase of a suitable plot of land in in the outskirts of the Ronda / Barut slums Nakuru in order to provide a haven for the children outside of the actual slums.
 Since then, thanks to generous sponsors and many donations, we have been able to complete large parts of the elementary school, including sanitary buildings, the kitchen and dining hall.
 During our visits in Nakuru we have built a colorful playground with many attractions and a stage for the kids.

-Our school center is – which is not self-evident in Kenya – connected to the public water supply and the power grid and even has its own Internet connection!
+Our school center is – which is not self-evident in Kenya – connected to the public power grid and even has its own Internet connection!

 We have already opened our doors to a brighter future for hundreds of girls and boys.